 That’s a wrap for this update.
 Have you decked out your clubhouse (or your costume) for spooky times?
 What are your guesses for Poptropica’s Halloween surprises?
 Trick or treat yo’self, Poptropicans! 🎃✨

 Hey there, everyone!
-At long last, it’s time to continue the abruptly ended story of Fairy Tale Island with the new “side quest” Rumpel’s Challenge… which is conveniently locked behind a paywall.
-Ah.
+At long last, it’s time to continue the abruptly ended story of Fairytale Island with the new “side quest” Rumpel’s Challenge… which was once locked behind a paywall, but is now available for all who have completed the main island quest!

 You’re (naturally) startled at the sight of a known villain hanging around as though he owns this place, and immediately call for Amelia to tie him up with a rope.
 But Rumpel doesn’t have time for your threats.
 He tells you that he knows where the real Fairy Tale king is imprisoned, and gives you a riddle, all for his amusement.